 The Swasey HMA comprises of about 120,113 acres of public and state lands.
-The HMA is located in Juab and Millard Counties, approximately 50 miles west from Delta, Utah.
+The HMA is located in Juab and Millard Counties, about 50 miles west from Delta, Utah.
 See Map (Appendix G).

 The AML for wild horses within the HMA is 60-100.
-The AML was established in the House Range RMP following an in-depth analysis of habitat suitability and resource monitoring and population inventory data, with public involvement.
-The AML upper limit is the maximum number of wild horses that can populate the HMA while maintaining a thriving natural ecological balance (TNEB) and multiple use relationship on the public lands in the area.
+The AML was established in the October/1987 House Range Resource Area RMP/ROD following an in-depth analysis of habitat suitability and resource monitoring and population inventory data, with public involvement.
+The AML upper limit is the maximum number of wild horses that can graze in a thriving natural ecological balance and multiple use relationship on the public lands in the area.
 Establishing AML as a population range allows for the periodic removal of excess animals (toward the low end) and subsequent population growth (toward the high end) between removals.

-The current estimated population of wild horses in the Swasey HMA as of March 1, 2020 is approximately 721.
+The current estimated population of wild horses is approximately 721.
 This number is based on an aerial survey population inventory using the Simultaneous Double Count Method conducted in March of 2018, historical knowledge of the area, and a 20% population increase for the year 2018 and a 20% increase for 2019.
 The current population is about 12 times over the AML lower limit and approximately 7 times over the AML upper limit.
-Any gathers conducted pursuant to the selected alternative will not occur until after June 30, 2020 when the bulk of the foaling season is over at which time the estimated population is expected to be approximately 865 wild horses; 805 over the low AML.
-For every foaling season that a gather does not occur an additional 20% is added to account for the population increase.
+A gather may occur during the year 2020 at which time the estimated population could be approximately 865 wild horses; 805 over the low AML if the gather occurs after the 2020 foaling season.
+For every foaling season that a gather does not occur an additional 20% will be added to account for the population increase.
 The HMA was last gathered in February 2013.
 At that time, 257 wild horses were gathered and 159 removed from the HMA.
 98 wild horses were returned to the HMA and 44 of those were treated with Porcine Zona Pellucida vaccine pellets (PZP-22).
 Approximately 191 horses remained in the HMA after the gather.